thompsonj/thompsonj.github.io/_posts/2020/2020-08-07-reduction-and-emergence-unity-and-plurality.markdown

 Problems for the received view of reduction in cognitive science:
 * Multiple realizability: "the kinds in the theory to be reduced cannot be neatly identified with (collections of) the kinds in the reducing theory, in which there are usually multiple possible kinds that could realize the kinds of the theory to be reduced"
 * received view requires theories to take the form of propositional logic and law like statements (and typically assumes a variant of the deductive nomological theory of explanation which states that explanations are deductive arguments).
 Law like statements, generally defined as exceptionless regularities, are rarely found in cognitive science.
-Instead, theories in cogsci "are sometimes stated in terms of formal specifications in artificial languages, not all of which are declarative; some are stated in a mixture of diagrams and verbal descriptions, and some as software" (Cooper and Guest 2014) so we can derive one theory from another (as the received view of reductionism would have us do)
+Instead, theories in cogsci "are sometimes stated in terms of formal specifications in artificial languages, not all of which are declarative; some are stated in a mixture of diagrams and verbal descriptions, and some as software" (Cooper and Guest 2014) so we cannot derive one theory from another (as the received view of reductionism would have us do)

 ### Integrative coordination
 Coordinated or integrated fields, theories, or explanations are not fully autonomous, e.g. psychological theories are constrained by biological facts.